ndrone/HomeAutomation/GarageDoorOpener-client/README.md

 ### Using Aliases
 Sometimes you find yourself referencing locations frequently in your imports.
 Webpack supports the concepts of aliases which can be defined in `webpack.config.js`

-Here are some we have predifined
+Here are some we have predefined

 ```
     alias: {